TRIN The Stock Market Indicator You Never Heard About

 If the stock market is overbought, meaning stock prices have risen sharply, it is ripe for a reversal to the downside.
 Likewise, if the stock market is oversold, investors are likely to jump on bargains and reverse the decline in prices.

 In other words, the TRIN index can tell you if the stock market is nearing a reversal.
 The TRIN index is determined by this calculation: [(Advancing issues/declining issues) / (advancing volume/declining volume)].
 The index uses the volume of advancing and declining shares to determine where the market is headed.

 TRIN Index of 1

 A TRIN index of 1 means there is equal pressure on the overbought and oversold indicators, which is another way of saying the market is going nowhere.
 The index is inverse to conventional thinking.
-This means when the index is rising it is a bearish signal and when the index is below 1, it is a bullish sign.
+It means when the index is rising it is a bearish signal, and when the index is below 1, it is a bullish sign.

 Investors can use a 10-day moving average to gauge which way prices may be headed.
 The index is also used by day traders to watch for reversals in intra-day prices.
 You can find the TRIN reported on many sites, including StockCharts.com.

 The TRIN index is one of several market indicators that help investors gauge when is the best time to buy or sell short.
 The TRIN/Q is the same index except it focuses on Nasdaq stocks.
 The TRIN and TRIN/Q are part of a group of indicators known as market internals.